 A messuage, croft, and land (8 acres) formerly divided into 3 parcels

 This tells us that Lewis Evan was born about 1756 and was the son of Edmund Evan.
 A Dynevor estate survey of the 1790’s shows Lewis Evan as tenant under the same lease with Lewis and Rachel still living, indicating that William the elder son had died, so leaving Lewis as the heir.
-The land tax returns show Lewis being replaced as owner of Twyn-giden by Amy Evans in 1800 (the returns for 1797-99 are missing).
-Lewis did leave a Will which was written 24 July 1800 and proved 27 November 1800, and tells us that his wife’s name was Amy and he had two children Margaret and Edmond who were under 21.
-Amy only outlived her husband by five years.
-Administration of her estate was granted to “David Lewis of Bedwellty, yeoman, and William Evans of Kelligare, yeomen legal guardians of Margaret Evans spinster, a minor, and Edmund Evans an infant children of Lewis Evans.”.
+The land tax returns show Lewis was replaced as owner of Twyn-giden by Amy Evans in 1800 (the returns for 1797-99 are missing).
+Lewis did leave a Will which was written 24 July 1800 and proved 27 November 1800, and tells us that his wife’s name was Amy and he had two children, Margaret and Edmond, who were under 21.
+Amy outlived her husband by only five years.
+Administration of her estate was granted to “David Lewis of Bedwellty, yeoman, and William Evans of Kelligare, yeomen legal guardians of Margaret Evans spinster, a minor, and Edmund Evans an infant children of Lewis Evans”.
 The Poll book associated with the election of 1820 has Edmond Evans of Bedwellty, farmer, owning property in Garthgynydd hamlet called Twyn cidin let to William Lewis.
 This suggests that the orphans had gone to live with their guardian David Lewis of Bedwellty, and continued to live there.
 Lewis Evans had married an Amy Lewis of Bedwellty so David Lewis was probably her father or brother.

 1540 Senghenydd Manor Survey : National Archive SC6/HENVIII/7493